auriq/essentia_docs/source/tutorial/index.rst

 can be used easily.
 This version cannot showcase the power of Essentia at scale, but the :doc:`../usecases/index` section includes examples and scripts that can.

+**Resources**

+We main a `GitHub repository <https://github.com/auriq/EssentiaPublic>`_ that contains test data and source code for the tutorials and usecases you will find in this documentation.

+For AWS users, we have a public S3 bucket (s3://asi-public) that stores the larger and more complex datasets used for training purposes.

+**Available Tutorials**

 * :doc:`aqtools/index`: Command line based text processing tools
 * :doc:`essentia/index`: Scaling for "big data"